Precise Reasoning About Container-Internal Pointers with Logical Pinning: Introduction

 Separation logic~\cite{ohearnLocalReasoningPrograms2001c, reynoldsSeparationLogicLogic2002, ohearnSeparationLogic2019, charguéraudModernEyeSeparation2023} is an extension of Hoare logic for modular verification of pointer-manipulating programs.
 A central challenge in reasoning about such programs is aliasing, since mutating a shared memory cell may affect the value of syntactically unrelated expressions.

-Separation logic addresses this challenge by enabling assertions over disjoint heap fragments using the separating conjunction operator \(\star\), such that mutating a single memory cell in the heap affects only one \(\star\)-conjunct.
+Separation logic helps avoid this challenge by enabling assertions over disjoint heap fragments using the separating conjunction operator~\(\star\), such that mutating a single memory cell in the heap affects only one \(\star\)-conjunct.
 The primitive heap proposition in the logic is \(\pointsto{p}{v}\), asserting exclusive \textit{ownership} (permission to access and mutate) of the cell at location \(p\) storing data \(v\).
 A \(\star\)-conjunction like \(\pointsto{p}{v} \starsp \pointsto{q}{u}\) ensures that \(p\) and \(q\) are not aliases: the \(\star\) captures the absence of sharing, enforcing non-aliasing by construction.

 In separation logic, mutable containers such as linked lists and trees are described using predicates, called \textit{representation predicates}, which relate the container's logical model to a concrete heap representation.
 For modularity, most of them hide the container's internal pointers and assert full ownership of the container and its content.

-For example, consider a list in C, whose nodes are represented as: \begin{simple-ccode} struct lnode { elem v; struct lnode* next; }; \end{simple-ccode}
+\note{[space] can save space here} For example, consider a linked list whose nodes are represented in C as:

-Assume the C type \texttt{elem} corresponds to the logical type \(A\).
-The typical representation predicate \(\listR{}\) of such lists is:
+Assume that the C type \texttt{elem} corresponds to the logical type \(A\), and that the representation predicate \(\appTwo{R_A}{x}{p}\) asserts that an element \(x\) of type \(A\) is stored at \(p\).
+The typical representation predicate of such lists, \(\reprList{}\), can be defined as:

-This asserts that pointer \(p\) is \(\nullptr{}\) when the list is empty, and otherwise that the head \(x\) is stored at location \(p\) and a pointer \(q\) pointing to the tail \(l\) is stored at \(p+1\).
+This asserts that the pointer \(p\) is \(\nullptr{}\) when the list is empty, and otherwise the head \(x\) is stored at location \(p\) and a pointer \(q\) pointing to the tail \(l\) is stored at \(p+1\).
 The recursive use of \(\star\) enforces that all list nodes occupy disjoint heap fragments.
 Such representations are convenient and effective when the non-aliasing assumption holds, namely, that each element is accessible only through a unique path rooted at the container's entry point.